mitch-parker/rascore/README.md

 ## Summary

 *Rascore* is a tool for analyzing structures of the RAS protein family (KRAS, NRAS, and HRAS).
-In addition, *Rascore* can be used to build an updatable database of all available RAS structures in the Protein Data Bank (PDB) with their catalytic switch 1 (SW1) and switch 2 (SW2) loopsconformationally classified and their molecular contents annotated (e.g., mutation status, nucleotide state, bound protein, inhibitor site).
+In addition, *Rascore* can be used to build an updatable database of all available RAS structures in the Protein Data Bank (PDB) with their catalytic switch 1 (SW1) and switch 2 (SW2) loops conformationally classified and their molecular contents annotated (e.g., mutation status, nucleotide state, bound protein, inhibitor site).

 Details of our work are provided in the [*Cancer Research*](https://aacrjournals.org/cancerres/article/doi/10.1158/0008-5472.CAN-22-0804/696349/Delineating-The-RAS-Conformational-LandscapeThe) paper, **Delineating The RAS Conformational Landscape**.
 We hope that researchers will use *Rascore* to gain novel insights into RAS biology and drug discovery.